How to Prevent Malnutrition in Older Adults

 What can you do to prevent malnutrition in seniors you love?
 The most important thing is to be observant.
 If you notice that your loved one is losing weight, gaining weight, seems weak, or has wounds that are slow to heal, speak up.
 Ask your loved one about their daily eating habits, and take a peek in the kitchen to see what kinds of foods are in stock.

-1. Consider easily-prepared, nutrient-dense, high protein foods with a longer shelf life such as peanut butter, canned meats, eggs, yogurts, cheese, milk, nuts, and seeds.
+- Consider easily-prepared, nutrient-dense, high-protein foods with a longer shelf life, such as peanut butter, canned meats, eggs, yogurts, cheese, milk, nuts, and seeds.

-4. When your appetite is poor, it is best to maximize each bite!
-Add extra toppings such as peanut butter and jam on toast or butter and brown sugar on sweet potato; add gravies, sauces, or butters to potatoes and vegetables.
+- When your appetite is poor, it is best to maximize each bite!
+Add extra toppings such as peanut butter and jam on toast or butter and brown sugar on a sweet potato; add gravies, sauces, or butter to potatoes and vegetables.

-5. Have high calorie protein snacks at night: Ice cream or yogurt frappes, instant breakfasts, greek yogurt, puddings, nuts and seeds, peanut butter, or cheese and crackers with milk.
+- Have high-calorie protein snacks at night: Ice cream or yogurt frappes, instant breakfasts, Greek yogurt, puddings, nuts and seeds, peanut butter, or cheese and crackers with milk.

-6. Stimulate senses and appetite by setting a table with a place mat and flowers.
+- Stimulate the senses and appetite by setting a table with a placemat and flowers.
 Listen to music or watch television with meals.
 You could even set up FaceTime or Zoom to eat with extended family.

 Many older adults live alone and children or a friend may notice signs that something may not be right.
 If you’re not able to visit in person, just talking with your loved one may help you realize something could be wrong.